 Reducing the global burden of preventable maternal, newborn and child illness and deaths has emerged as a major focus for the global health community.
 Accelerating progress towards MDGs 4 and 5—the child and maternal health Millennium Development Goals—reached the top of the global political agenda through initiatives such as the UN Global Strategy for Women’s and Children’s Health and the G8 Muskoka Initiative on Maternal, Neonatal, and Child Health (MNCH).
 An unresolved question in current discussions is how to channel new financial commitments to MNCH in the most rapid, effective, and equitable manner, in order to translate funding into concrete action on the ground.
 E2Pi conducts evidence synthesis and policy analysis to help address this question.
 We also examine questions related to the optimum delivery of effective MNCH interventions in low- and middle-income countries.

-The Partnership for Maternal, Newborn & Child Health (PMNCH) contracted SEEK Development in partnership with E2Pi to conduct a major new policy analysis that:
+In 2011, the the Partnership for Maternal, Newborn & Child Health (PMNCH) contracted SEEK Development in partnership with E2Pi to conduct a major new policy analysis that:

 Packages of Care—A Pragmatic Approach to Exploring an Enhanced Role for the Global Fund in Maternal, Newborn and Child Health (MNCH)

 At its December 2010 Board meeting, the Global Fund Board discussed whether the Fund should increase its support for MNCH.
 In an E2Pi Working Paper, which was published ahead of the Board meeting, E2Pi “deconstructed” different packages of MNCH interventions (e.g., antenatal care package, child health package) to explore which specific intervention areas within MNCH the Global Fund might be well placed to support.